Jahia/jcrestapi/README.md

     .disabled` property.
     - order of children is now properly maintained
     - it is now possible to filter children to retrieve by providing a list of accepted child node types concatenated by commas
+- v1.2:
+    - support for server-delegated naming of newly created instances via `POST` requests via both node identifiers or paths
+    - support for prepared queries
+    - added JSON version of the `/version` endpoint to have an easier to parse version information
+    - v1.1 flags are now also supported on query endpoint

 ### Implementation version history

 - v2.0.0: initial release